Tomorrow’s Triumph

 Choosing A Direction

 Now fully committed to a 50s retro-futurism design direction, capturing a family of form was my next step during my sketching phase of the process.
-The tapered curve from a wide base to a thin top is a key retro-futurist profile, making it essential to the pieces.

-Fusion & 3-D Printed Models
+Fusion Renders & 3-D Printed Models

-While I achieved an elegant retro-futurist look with a cohesive form, I grew concerned about usability since the pieces were round with sharp points.
 To improve grip, I kept elliptical bases but flattened the top shaft with layered acrylic, balancing function and depth.

 Common Piece & Mold Casting

-I chose to go with white resin for the material of my cast, which is the base of each piece.
-Due to each of my pieces having the same base and mid-section, I was able to keep my base the same size for each them without it looking out-of-place.
+Due to each of my pieces having the same base and mid-section, I was able to keep my base the same size for each of them without it looking out-of-place.

 Crafting The Pieces